marijaparezanin/Oscars_Best_Picture_Prediction_v1/README.md

 ## Disclaimer:

 This version is using 2024 Oscar candidates, and has since been hosted and redesigned.
-The new version is the Oscars_Best_Prediction_v2, and can be found at **oscars-predict.xyz**
+The new version is the Oscars_Best_Prediction_v2, and can be found at **http://oscars-predict.xyz/**

 ## Overview